yaacov/ArduinoModbusSlave/README.md

 ##### ModbusSlave library for Arduino

-This modbus slave library uses callbacks to handle modbus requests.
+This modbus slave library uses callbacks to handle modbus requests for one or multiple slave ids.
 Handler functions are called on modbus request, and the users can implement them in their sketch.

 ### ModbusSlave is fun and easy to use